Joseph Freeman (Mormon): Biography

 On June 10, 1978, at a stake priesthood meeting, Freeman's name was presented and received unanimous approval for ordination to the Melchizedek priesthood.
 On June 11, 1978, three days after the announcement of the revelation, Freeman was ordained to the office of elder in the Melchizedek priesthood.
-The ordination was performed by his Bishop Jay Harold Swain.
+The ordination was performed by his bishop, Jay Harold Swain.

-Typically men are ordained to the office of a priest in the Aaronic priesthood approximately one year prior to ordination as an elder in the Melchizedek priesthood.
+Typically, men are ordained to the office of a priest in the Aaronic priesthood approximately one year prior to ordination as an elder in the Melchizedek priesthood.
 Due to his years of faithfulness and spiritual aptitude, Freeman's ecclesiastical leaders felt that it would be appropriate to ordain him to the office of elder without prior ordination to the Aaronic priesthood.
 Thus, unlike many men of black African descent who were ordained to the office of priest in the Aaronic priesthood that same day, Freeman is recognized as the first to be ordained an elder as a result of the revelation.

 On July 23, 1978, Freeman was sealed to his wife and their two sons, Alexander and Zechariah, in the Salt Lake Temple and thereby became one of the first men of black African descent to receive this ordinance.
 Thomas S. Monson, then a member of the Quorum of the Twelve Apostles, officiated at the ceremony.

 In 1986, Freeman moved to Denver, Colorado, where he was employed as the overseer of maintenance of the LDS Church's Denver Colorado Temple for 15 years.
 He moved back to Salt Lake City in 2001.

-In 1993, Freeman adopted his daughter's son J.J.
+In 1993, Freeman adopted his daughter's son, J.J.
 Freeman.
 J.J. lived with Freeman for the next seven years.

-After 2001, Freeman moved to the Salt Lake Valley where he served for a time as an LDS Church bishop.
-In October 2020 Freeman became first counselor in the presidency of the Salt Lake Granger North Stake.
+After moving back to the Salt Lake Valley in 2001, Freeman served for a time as an LDS Church bishop.
+In October 2020, Freeman became first counselor in the presidency of the Salt Lake Granger North Stake.